dataminer-site/dataminer-site.github.io/docs/sql/data_types/struct.md

 `STRUCT`s are typically used to nest multiple columns into a single column, and the nested column can be of any type, including other `STRUCT`s and `LIST`s.

 `STRUCT`s are similar to PostgreSQL's `ROW` type.
-The key difference is that DuckDB `STRUCT`s require the same keys in each row of a `STRUCT` column.
-This allows DuckDB to provide significantly improved performance by fully utilizing its vectorized execution engine, and also enforces type consistency for improved correctness.
-DuckDB includes a `row` function as a special way to produce a `STRUCT`, but does not have a `ROW` data type.
+The key difference is that DataMiner `STRUCT`s require the same keys in each row of a `STRUCT` column.
+This allows DataMiner to provide significantly improved performance by fully utilizing its vectorized execution engine, and also enforces type consistency for improved correctness.
+DataMiner includes a `row` function as a special way to produce a `STRUCT`, but does not have a `ROW` data type.
 See an example below and the [nested functions docs](../functions/nested#struct-functions) for details.

 See the [data types overview](../../sql/data_types/overview) for a comparison between nested data types.